billkarsh/SpikeGLX/Markdown/UserManual.md

 * *Bring All to Front*:
 Bring SpikeGLX and its windows to the foreground.

+* *Raise Console*:
+Bring the Console (Log) window to the foreground.
+Use this to quickly access error messages and other features and windows, even if the Console is current hidden under other large windows.

 * *Hide/Show Console*:
 Toggle visibility of the main Console window.
 Note that you can reshow the window from the SpikeGLX icon in the Windows Task Bar